hzeller/bant/README.md

 . <(bant srcs-canonical -u -s | awk ... script from above)
 ```

-Voila, the whole project now uses canonical headers.
+Voilà, the whole project now uses canonical headers.
 Now you can remove the
 `includes = []` in your BUILD files.

 ## Use